MAB-52/JAVA_AURIONPRO_ASSIGNMENTS_MUSTAFA_BHAGAT/JDBC_BANKING_SYSTEM/README.md

-# 🏦 Java Bank Management System
+# 🏦 Java Bank Management System using JDBC

 A console-based Java application for managing bank accounts with full CRUD operations, transaction history, and loan features, backed by a MySQL database.